VictorLuc4/Social-Net-SCrap/documentation/fulldoc.md

 Social Net SCrap (later called SNS) is an Open Source Intelligence (OSINT) tool, that collect data and metada from videos on social medias from users' profile.

-This document is here to list the full documentation of the project.
+This document is here to list the full documentation of the project!

 ## Summary